18+ Novels About Fashion and Dazzling Nonfiction Picks Too!

 The Devil Wears Prada

 The Devil Wears Prada is the OG fashion novel.
-Written about an unfashionable assistant to a demanding magazine editor (clear supposed to be Vogue’s Anna Wintour) this book became the inspiration by the cult classic movie of the same name.
+Written about an unfashionable assistant to a demanding magazine editor (clearly supposed to be Vogue’s Anna Wintour) this book became the inspiration by the cult classic movie of the same name.

 I read this story as a teenager and found myself utterly enthralled by the antics of the editor, the demands of the fashion industry, and all the stunning clothing descriptions.
 It’s truly the best fashion novel ever!